Cress, Linker win reelection to Granite Quarry Board of Aldermen - Salisbury Post

 Gibbs could not be reached for comment.

-Barnhardt wins race for Granite Quarry mayor with 70.5% of the vote
+With 70.5% of the vote, Barnhardt wins race for Granite Quarry mayor

 SALISBURY — Brittany Barnhardt walked away with a decisive win in the race for Granite Quarry mayor on Tuesday.
 Barnhardt... read more